jamsinclair/nook/README.md

 ### Data Persistence

-Nook currently emulates the empheral nature of Pantry.
+Nook currently emulates the ephemeral nature of Pantry.
 Data is stored in Cloudflare Workers KV with a time-to-live (TTL) of 30 days.
 This means that data will be automatically deleted after 30 days of inactivity.

 If you need data to persist indefinitely, you can modify the `BASKET_TTL_SECONDS` value in the `wrangler.toml` file to a higher or lower value.
 Setting it to `0` will make data persist indefinitely.